luskaner/ojs-bridge/README.md

 ## Description

-OJS Bridge allows any PHP applicattion to interface with an Open Journal Systems (OJS) application
+OJS Bridge allows any PHP application to interface with an Open Journal Systems (OJS) application.

 ## Tested Compatibility